At this time, Miami-Dade County is monitoring Hurricane Matthew.

 There is a two-step review process for your application.
 Once it is accepted, an agenda item will be prepared for submission to the Board of County Commissioners.
 Please be aware that there is a schedule of available meetings, and that the application will also be reviewed by a sub-committee of the Board prior to being placed before the full Board of County Commissioners.
 This will be a public hearing at which the public can comment.
 At the conclusion of the hearing, the Board will vote on the application.
 You will be notified of the date and time of this meeting.

 Cash will not be accepted.
-Fees can be paid by check, money order or cashiers check made payable to the "Board of County Commissioners".
-If renewing in person, the renewal fee can be paid by credit card (MasterCard or Visa).
+Fees can be paid by check, money order or cashiers check made payable to the Miami-Dade County Department of Transportation and Public Works.
+If renewing in person, the renewal fee can be paid by credit card (Mastercard or Visa).

 Certificates are valid for one year.
 The Non Emergency Certificate of Public Convenience and Necessity cycle runs from January 1 to December 31 of the calendar year.
 Certificate renewal forms are mailed to the operator a minimum of 60 days prior to the expiration of the certificate.
 Transfers of certificates must be approved by the Board of County Commissioners.

 You will need an Occupational License issued by Miami-Dade County.
 Depending on where the company is located, you may also need a municipal license.
 Furthermore, prior to beginning operations, vehicles must obtain valid inspection and operating permit decals issued by the Vehicle Inspection Station.
 Drivers of these vehicles must each have a valid chauffeur registration.

 Decorative/advertising decals or complete wrapping of one or more windows are prohibited on vehicles regulated under the various for-hire and other transportation related ordinances under its purview is prohibited.